tomhamiltonstubber/dungeon-finder/README.md

 ## To run locally

-Create a virtualenv and install requirements with `make install`.
+Create a virtualenv and install requirements with `make install-dev`.

 To run the server navigate to `src` and run `uvicorn main:app --reload`.
-Changes to the code will cause the app to rebuild so you don't need to worry
+Changes to the code will cause the app to rebuild so you don't need to worry.

+If you haven't created the database yet you can do `make reset-db` to create it.

 To load and watch static files (JS/SCSS) for changes, run `yarn-watch`.
 When you're running for the first time, run `yarn install`.
 The SCSS files in `static/scss/` will be compiled into `.css` files in `static/dist`.
 JavaScript in `static/js` will be compiled and minified into `static/dist`.